 As the museum continues to expand (still open during construction) I hope that more consideration will be given to accessibility.
 While we were made to feel welcome and given preferential pricing, I did not observe any particular accommodations for people with disabilities.
 There is a lift to get to the upper level but I am not sure how someone with reduced mobility can get to the pool.
 Also there is ample seating including the original poolside ceramic tile benches.
 If there is any support material, it was not obvious at the reception.
 However, we did get an educational activity book for children, in French, that could be adapted.
-It proposed a sort of treasure hunt of Greek mythologie among the museum’s artworks.
+It proposed a sort of treasure hunt of Greek mythology among the museum’s artworks.
 The website also proposes several theme-based tours for various age groups.
 These are very helpful in facilitating a visit tailored to your interests.
-La Piscine also proposes engaging the senses in the museum experience.
+La Piscine also proposes engaging the senses in the museum’s multisensorielle experience.
 Two furniture pieces whose drawers are filled with textiles invite one to touch.
 My son used to love opening and emptying drawers but on this day he was content to watch me feel up the fabric.
-Malles a jeux, trunks, located in various parts of the building also encourage exploration.
-There are scented tissues that are related to the art and the pool.
+Exploration is encouraged and supported by, malles a jeux, educational trunks, located throughout the building.
+There are scented fabrics that are related to the art and the pool.
 Lastly, a recording blasts periodically in the space recalling the past pool.
 Frankly I found it startling and somewhat disturbing.
-It would be wise to warn anyone sensitive to noise.
-Be aware that there are tight spaces (along the perifery) where one can get very close to paintings I enjoyed the possibillty to scrutinize the work at such close range but I did have to redirect my son who reached for a vase.
+It would be wise to warn anyone with sound sensitivities.
+Be aware that there are tight spaces (along the periphery) where one can get very close to paintings I enjoyed the possibility to scrutinize the work at such close range but I did have to redirect my son who reached for a vase.
 It may be uncomfortable for people who need personal space to pass visitors going in the opposite direction.
 Some of the former shower cubicles have been left open easing circulation and allowing to appreciate some art from a distance.
 There is a hint of voyeurism peering into shower stalls that adds to the excitement of discovery.
-After all, artists expose their work as we expose ourselves to art, n’est pas ?
+After all, artists expose their work as we expose ourselves to art, n’est-ce pas ?